 With respect, e.g. to subsections 2-5, the affiliated company should make an assessment, based on its own organisation, of which person or persons should be covered by the Licence requirement, in light of the purpose of the licensing.
 The provision does not cover chief financial officers, IT managers, personnel managers, information managers or other managers who are not directly engaged in the investment services or equivalent.
 However, they may obtain a voluntary Licence pursuant to section 3.
 In the case of doubt, there may be reason to consult Swedsec.
 The provision relates to employees and, pursuant to Chapter 2, section 5, to service providers who provide quasi-employment services.
 Licences cannot be granted to lawyers and auditors.
 However, Chapter 2, section 4 applies to tied agents and tied insurance mediators.

-The size, operations and organisation of the company are also of importance as to which licensing examination an employee must take for his or her Licence.
-With respect to managing directors (subsection 1), compliance officers (subsection 6) and risk managers, etc. (Subsection 7), the licensing examination for management and control functions constitutes the examination which best corresponds to the proficiency requirements that should be imposed with respect to such positions, irrespective of the size of the company.
+The size, operations and organisation of the company are also of importance as to which licensing examination an employee should take for his or her Licence.
+With respect to managing directors (subsection 1), compliance officers (subsection 6) and risk managers, etc. (Subsection 7), as a rule the licensing examination for management and control functions constitutes the examination which best corresponds to the proficiency requirements that should be imposed with respect to such positions.
 Executive officers in accordance with subsections 2-5 should take the licensing examination for management and control functions.
-If an employee holds such an executive position as referred to in subsections 2-5 while at the same time having work duties as a specialist (subsections 10-17) or adviser, or works with insurance distribution (subsections 8-9), it is up to the company to assess which examination or examinations are most relevant for the individual in question.
-Executive officers with work duties covered by subsections 8-9, i.e. who work with advisory services, should take at least the licensing examination for advisers.
+If an employee holds such an executive position as referred to in subsections 2-5 while at the same time having work duties as a specialist (subsections 11-18) or adviser, or works with insurance distribution (subsections 8-10), it is up to the company to assess which examination or examinations are most relevant for the individual in question.
+Executive officers with work duties covered by subsections 8-10, i.e. who work with advisory services, should take at least the licensing examination for advisers.
 In larger companies, heads of business areas/divisions or equivalent who report directly to the managing director should take at least a licensing examination intended for management and control functions, while as regards other executive officers it can often be more relevant to take the licensing examination intended for specialists or advisers, depending on the area of responsibility.
 In a smaller company, there might not be any executive levels between managing director and, e.g. trading desk manager or the head of an advisory services unit.
 In such cases, the licensing examination for specialists or advisers might be most relevant.
 However, certain employees may need to take several different licensing examinations.

 (Subsection 1 a) Turnover, for example, may be used as guidance.
 If 50 per cent or more of the turnover is derived from investment services, the institution’s operations may be deemed “primarily” to comprise investment services.